conduktor/conduktor-gateway-demos/dynamic_header_injection/Readme.md

-# Conduktor Gateway Inject/Remove Header Demo
+# Conduktor Gateway Dynamic Header Injection Demo

-## What is Conduktor Gateway Inject/Remove Header?
+## What is Conduktor Gateway Dynamic Header Injection

-Conduktor Gateway's inject/remove header feature inject or remove headers of the messages as they are produced through the Gateway.
+With the dynamic header injection interceptor added, Conduktor Gatewaty can inject or remove headers of the messages as they pass through the Gateway.

 ### Architecture diagram
 ![architecture diagram](images/inject-remove-headers.png "inject-remove-headers")